Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Regularization and normal ordering of the Hamiltonian

+We will specify explicitly the counter-terms in item (i) in Theorem \ref{chrep}, which lead to semi-boundedness \eqref{klb}.
 The appropriate counter-terms are determined by normal ordering of the Hamiltonian with respect to the (regularized) covariance.
-As emphasized in \cite{cole}*{Chapter 6, \S 4.2}, it is important that the same subtractions are made for both the vacuum and solitonic sectors - otherwise it would not be possible to make any meaningful statements about the mass of the kink.
+As noted already, the same subtractions should be made for both the vacuum and solitonic sectors - otherwise it would not be possible to make any meaningful statements about the mass of the kink.
 (Here the ``same subtractions'' means same in terms of the original field \(\phi \) in \eqref{ham}; to express them in terms of \(\varphi \) it is necessary to take account of the different shifts of the field used in defining the theory via \eqref{ham-vac} and \eqref{ham-sol} in the vacuum and soliton sectors.)
-So we start with the Hamiltonian in the form \eqref{hamvac}, and consider the effect of normal ordering with respect to the covariance \( \frac{1}{2}C_{0}^{\frac{1}{2}}\).
+So we start with the Hamiltonian on \(\fock\) in the form \eqref{hamvac}, and consider the effect of normal ordering with respect to the covariance \( \frac{1}{2}C_{0}^{\frac{1}{2}}\).
 Defining the number (independent of \(x \))

 We recall the formulae